 In England, Germany, France and other European countries, the Yule log was burned until nothing but ash remained.
 The ashes were then collected and either strewn on the fields as fertilizer every night until Twelfth Night or kept as a charm and or as medicine.

 French peasants believed that if the ashes were kept under the bed, they would protect the house against thunder and lightning.

 The present-day custom of lighting a Yule log at Christmas that is sometimes adorned with evergreens, holly and pine cones is believed to have originated in the bonfires associated with the Feast of Juul.

 That Yule Log cake that people buy in the stores is pure retail marketing.
 Thor would not be happy.

 According to the Yule Blog, the Yule Goat is a Scandinavian tradition that predates the arrival of Christianity in Northern Europe.
 The goat was a symbol of the Norse god Thor, whose flying chariot was pulled by two goats.

-When entertaining the other gods, Thor would kill his goats to feed his guests and then resurrect them afterwards, using his hammer Mjöllnir.
+When entertaining the other gods, Thor would kill goats to feed his guests and then resurrect them afterward, using his hammer Mjöllnir.